top of page

 • Ensuring Informed Decision-Making: Parents need clear explanations of their child's educational needs, goals, and services.

-• Facilitating Effective Communication: Schools must provide interpreters for non-English speaking parents and explain technical terms in accessible language.
+• Facilitating Effective Communication: Schools must provide interpreters for non-English speaking.

-• Addressing Concerns and Requests: Parents should have an opportunity to voice concerns, request evaluations, or suggest accommodations.
+• Addressing Concerns and Requests: Parents should have an opportunity or request evaluations, or suggest accommodations.

 • Promoting Advocacy: Parents who understand the IEP process can advocate for their child’s best interests.